-Consider web server traffic, there are many security compromises that can occur over port 80 or 433, SQL injections, cross-site-scripting to name a few, if the IPS detects these types of attacks are present, the network traffic is dropped immediately thereby preventing the security breach from ever being executed.
+If the IPS detects that these types of attacks are present, the network traffic is dropped immediately thereby preventing the security breach from ever being executed.

 Whilst the firewall grants or denies access to specific ports at an “external” level, you can think of the IPS as a component that sits beneath the firewall, one which guarantees the content of the data being processed on your network.

 One thing to consider is performing a vulnerability assessment of your existing AWS infrastructure.
 Such an assessment involves identifying and prioritizing vulnerabilities in all areas of your system and to start this process off, you document all identifiable vulnerabilities essential for your AWS security.

 You can do this either by manually evaluating your instance configurations or use 3rd party security tools and products to do this for you.

 After going through the analysis phase, you can then prioritize each vulnerability and figure out the best approach to mitigate any risks you‘ve identified.

 When conducting vulnerability assessments on your AWS instances you‘ll want to undertake some type of network scanning.
 A network scan will check for vulnerabilities or open ports and log these for you to take corrective action.

 Be aware, however, that you can‘t just launch a network scan against your AWS infrastructure, you need to complete an AWS Vulnerability / Pen Test Request form.
 Completing this form lets Amazon know that you‘re conducting a network scan on your own instances and ensures your connectivity won‘t get disruption.